 There is absolutely no excuse for a lack of communication with the tools available now.
 If your agency doesn’t respond to you within a reasonable timeframe, it’s simply time to move on.

-In the end, it’s also very important to like the agency you partner with.
+In the end, it’s also very important to like the agency you partner with (Our CEO/Co-Founder, Jen Stafford, was recently quoted on UpCity on this very topic!).
 Respect must absolutely go both ways and it must be viewed as a partnership with both parties invested in the success of the business.
 If you have a good agency and you are a good client, chances are they are thinking about your business way more than the hours you are paying for and it shows.
 If you have digital marketing or technology needs, let’s see if we’re a fit!